adhuri/SmartAds/README.md

 We propose a solution which:
 1. Provides useful ads to users without annoying them.
-2. proposes very less or minimal detour from their regular activities.
+2. Proposes very less or minimal detour from their regular activities.
 3. Enterprise - Providing customized offers to keep loyal customers happy.

 Smart Ads are crucial for customers - enterprise ecosystem.